CyberFlameGO/Heartbeat/README.md

 # Todo

-Clean up the code A LOT

-Add in reading network stats
+* Add in reading network stats
+* Add in selection of viewing certain stats
+* Make it so that it can every X time (set in config)